 You usually have these drugs as a treatment through a drip into your bloodstream.

 These drugs boost all the immune cells, not just the ones that target cancer.
-So the overactive T cells can cause side effects.
-These include:
+So the overactive T cells can cause possible side effects.
+These might include:

 - tiredness (fatigue)